-The ignition is one part of the installation in which the original wires from the vehicle needs to be modified.
-This is illustrated using the GRIP Ignition Detail Sheet which is found online for your particular vehicle.
-The connectors which are used allow the disconnection from the GIRP controller harness and plugged into each other essentially returning the vehicle back to normal when the vehicle is to be decommissioned.
+The ignition is one part of the installation in which the original wires from the vehicle need to be modified.
+This is illustrated using the GRIP Ignition Detail Sheet, available via the GRIP Customer Portal (refer to pg.
+2 of the manual).
+The connectors which are used allow the disconnection from the GRIP controller harness and plugged into each other essentially returning the vehicle back to normal when the vehicle is to be decommissioned.